nghiango1/hello/javascript/install/README.md

 Install eslint and config code formating with LSP error on javascript formating
 - `npm init @eslint/config`: Create eslint, follow all instruction, recommend main use in node instead in browser for quick dev.
 Adding both is the right way to go.
-- Additional rules: Indent should use 4 space, and console.log() should not get us warrning
+- Additional rules: Indent should use 4 space, and console.log() should not get us warning
     ```
     rules: {
         'no-console': process.env.NODE_ENV === 'production' ? 'error' : 'off',